rafaco/InAppDevTools/README.md

 }
 ```

-- Step 2: On your app module's build.gradle:
+- Step 2: On the build.gradle file of your app module folder:
   - Apply our gradle plugin
   - Add our library to dependencies
 ```gradle